 If no honest party has delivered the round \( r \) leader vertex, then by the timeout rule, all honest parties will multicast \( \langle \Timeout, r \rangle \) and receive $\TC_r$.
 In addition, if $L_{r+1}$ delivers a round $r'< r$ leader vertex, it will also receive $\TC_{r'+1},...\TC_{r}$, so that there is a leader edge to round $r'$ leader vertex.
 Thus, all honest parties will move to round $r+1$.
 On the other hand, if at least one honest party has delivered the round \( r \) leader vertex, then by Fact~\ref{fact}, all honest parties will eventually deliver this round \( r \) leader vertex as well.
 With round \( r \) vertices and the round \( r \) leader vertex delivered and votes received with a total number of vertices and votes being $n-f$, all honest parties will proceed to round \( r+1 \). \end{proof}

-\begin{claim} If an honest party enters round $r$ then at least $f + 1$ honest parties must have already entered round $r - 1$. \end{claim}
+\begin{claim} If an honest party enters round $r$ and creates a vertex, then at least $f + 1$ honest parties must have already entered round~$r-1$. \end{claim}